Aphasiology Symposium of Australasia

 1.40 Lunch - Catering provided, special dietary info will be requested with your registration

-• Can an App Bridge the Gap?
-Exploring Tech-Assisted Healthcare Edwina Lamborn
+1. Edwina Lamborn: Can an App Bridge the Gap?
+Exploring Tech-Assisted Healthcare Communication for People with Aphasia in Hospital

-• The experiences of people with aphasia receiving healthcare in Dr Joanna Shorland
+2. Dr Joanna Shorland: The experiences of people with aphasia receiving healthcare in the community: A qualitative study

-• Development of the Carer Platform in Communication Connect: Nelson J. Hernandez
+3. Nelson J. Hernandez: Development of the Carer Platform in Communication Connect: A co-produced, AI-enabled digital health resource.

 3.05 Stretch and bathroom break

-3.25 Keynote 4: A/Prof Dana Wong and Dr John Pierce
+A/Prof Dana Wong and Dr John Pierce: "Better together: Interdisciplinary collaboration

-improve aphasia support. "
+and innovation to improve aphasia support. "

-4.25 Final words Prof Miranda Rose
+4.25 Prof Miranda Rose: Final words

 4.40 Symposium Close